jyyulab/LVIS_pipeline/steps_profile_VIS_scMultiome.md

 ```

+Step 3 (Matching cellular barcodes)
-Step 3 (extract the cellular barcode for each chimeric read)
+Extract the cellular barcode for each chimeric read using the R2 fastq file.
+The barcode is added as an additional tag in the bam file.